 However, this breed won't keep you on your toes all day like a Husky would.
 She is just as happy lounging around as she is chasing after a ball.

-But remember, because she's a hound you'll definitely want to leash her up for walks.
+Remember, because she's a hound you'll definitely want to leash her up for walks – especially with that climbing ability of hers.
 Once she catches a good whiff of potential prey, she's more likely to be off and running.

 Bottom line is to make sure you and she both get a chance to exercise daily, the benefits are tremendous.

-As with any other breed, a high-quality dog food is ideal for the Treeing Walker.
+As with any other breed, high-quality dog food is ideal for the Treeing Walker.

 And, of course, the dog's diet should be appropriate to her age.
 Puppies get puppy food, while adults get adult food.